-“Building Trust in Health Data”
+“Building Trust in Health Data” Conference Report

-i~HD Annual Conference 2023
+“Building Trust in Health Data” i~HD Annual Conference 2023

 The European Institute for Innovation through Health Data (i~HD) held its annual conference in its birthplace Ghent, Belgium on Thursday 30th November and Friday 1st December this year.
 We were pleased to welcome over 200 people in person and approximately 100 people online participating in this event.

 Through the combination of keynote speakers and parallel tracks we examined some of the hottest topics in health data today.
 As one would expect, the proposed Regulation on the European Health Data Space, this high profile EC proposal for scaling up health data access for citizens across borders and data sets for research, attracted a lot of attention in our content.
-Patient were centre stage in a number of our keynote talks and tracks.
+Patients were centre stage in a number of our keynote talks and tracks.
 The conference also took forward the inspiring recommendations that arose from our dedicated data quality conference held a year ago in Porto.

-Pre-conference Tutorial
+Pre-conference tutorial

 Before the conference started, participants and speakers were invited to a welcome evening reception in the City Hall of Ghent, hosted by Deputy Mayor for International Solidarity Hafsa El-Bazioui.

 Thursday morning opened with a welcome from Geert Thienpont, the CEO of i~HD, explaining the history that led to the formation of our Institute and the main focus of our mission.
-This was followed by a welcome on behalf of the city of Gent from Sofie Bracke, Alderwoman of Economy, Trade, Sports and Ports.
+This was followed by a welcome on behalf of the city of Ghent from Sofie Bracke, Alderwoman of Economy, Trade, Sports and Ports.

 The audience then heard a remote talk from Dr. Frank Vandenbroucke, Deputy Prime Minister and Minister of Social Affairs and Public Health, Belgian Federal Government.
 He emphasised the commitment of the Belgian government through its forthcoming European Presidency to the European Health Data Space, to work across Member States to oversee its adoption and development.
 In parallel, he emphasised the work being undertaken with Belgium to grow the health data ecosystem for the benefit of patient care, quality improvement and research.